 The purpose of this step is to unlock all the good things you feel about yourself; to unlock all the things you have going for yourself that will now add layers back onto that onion to help form a strong personal impression of who you are today from a bigger picture perspective.

-In the previous step you were removing unnecessary layers to get to the core of yourself.
-Within this step you are adding layers to that core to form a definitive and comprehensive picture/idea of yourself in this very moment.
-And it is of course that very picture that forms the foundations of your self-image.
+In the previous step, you were removing unnecessary layers to get to the core of yourself.
+Within this step, you are adding layers to that core to form a definitive and comprehensive picture/idea of yourself at this very moment.
+And it is, of course, that very picture that forms the foundations of your self-image.